Whisky, kilts and Rabbie Burns aside, the Scots are well known for toasts, often long ones that may insult as well as compliment.

 I am as good as your are, as bad as I am."

-Following a toast, raised glass in hand, all those drinking a wee dram of Scotch or a frothy glass of Scottish ale may chorus a Scottish cheer:
+Following this or any toast, raised glasses high, all those drinking a wee dram of Scotch or a frothy Scottish ale may chorus this Scottish cheer:

-This is Scots Gaelic from the highlands and means 'good health', in English we might say 'bottoms up'.
+This is Scots Gaelic from the highlands and means 'good health'

 There are a host of things that normally occur at a Burns Dinner.
 Generally all parties involve 3 crucial elements: